spacelift-io/user-documentation/docs/integrations/cloud-providers/azure.md

 ### Credential storage and rotation

 When an Azure integration is created, an associated Azure AD Application is created within Azure.
 We automatically create a client secret for that application, and rotate it roughly once every 24 hours.
-The secret is stored securely, encrypted using AWS [Key Management Service](https://aws.amazon.com/kms/).
+The secret is stored securely, encrypted using AWS [Key Management Service](https://aws.amazon.com/kms/){: rel="nofollow"}.

 ### Creating an integration